Siegel-Veech Measures of Convex Flat Cone Spheres: Moduli Space of Convex Infinite Flat Spheres

 \subsection{Delaunay Triangulations}

-Recall that a non-negative infinite flat sphere $X$ has the curvatures of the conical singularities lie in the interval $[0,1)$, while the curvature of the poles is greater than one.
+Recall that a non-negative infinite flat sphere $X$ has the curvatures of the conical singularities lie in the interval $[0,1)$, while the curvature of the poles is at least one.
 Since the total sum of the curvatures is equal to two, it follows that $X$ either has exactly one pole of curvature larger than $1$, or has two simple poles.

 Let $\underline{k} = (k_1,\ldots,k_n)$ be a curvature vector with $k_i \ge 0$ for $1 \le i \le n-1$ and $k_n > 1$.
-We say that such a curvature vector is of \emph{planar type}.
-A flat sphere is called \emph{planar} if its curvature vector is of planar type.
+We say that such a curvature vector is of \textbf{planar type}.
+A flat sphere is called \textbf{planar} if its curvature vector is of planar type.
 Note that a convex infinite flat sphere is always planar.

 An example of a planar flat sphere is the Euclidean plane $\mathbb{C}$ equipped with labeled points $x_1, \ldots, x_n \in \mathbb{C}$.
 Such surfaces belong to the moduli space $\mathbb{P}\Omega(0,\ldots,0,2)$.